Mostly Symphonies 34.

 Price is experiencing a resurgence for all sorts of good reasons.
 Every reviewer and annotator of these works cites Dvořák whose Ninth with its European form and American flavors established a stylistic precedent.
 But it’s also important to mention Chadwick and Beach who were strong early 20th-century models.
 We know that Price encountered sexism and racism, but after moving to Chicago in 1927, her musical career began to flourish.

 Her unassuming symphonies demonstrate a sly disinterest in probing the boundaries of four-movement structure.
 These two symphonies contain large-scale first movements, whereas roof-raising Finales appear not to have been Price’s concern.
 No. 4’s quarter-hour Tempo moderato nearly equals the length of the subsequent three.
 No. 1 includes a 12-minute Largo, but the last two movements of No. 1, and the remaining three of No. 4, are quickly passing dances or rondos.
 In each symphony, where we might expect a third-movement scherzo, we get a Juba Dance, recalling pre-Civil War slave tunes with syncopation.
 The closing movement of No. 4 is actually marked Scherzo.
 I wonder why Price didn’t consider something along the lines of a theme-with-variations to close her symphonies.
 Of course, we shouldn’t expect unwavering adherence to tradition or challenges at every turn.
-Crisply executed by the Fort Smith Symphony, this tuneful music is worth exploring not just because Price’s Symphony No. 1 was the first orchestral piece by an African American woman to ever be performed in concert (on June 15, 1933 by the Chicago Symphony Orchestra).
+Crisply executed by the Fort Smith Symphony, this tuneful music is worth exploring not just because Price’s Symphony No. 1 was the first orchestral piece by an African American woman ever to be performed in concert (on June 15, 1933 by the Chicago Symphony Orchestra).

 “Emerge.”
 Tomasz Jakub OPAŁKA: Collisions of the Matter (2012)1; Symphony No. 2, “Emerge” (2014)2; Bass Clarinet Concerto, “D.N.A.”
 (2012)3; Quadra (2007)4.
 Polish Sinfonia Iuventus Orchestra1,2, Krzysztof Slowiński1,2 (cond.), Jadwiga Czarkowska3 (b-clar), Warsaw Philharmonic Artists “Chamber Orchestra of the Chain X Festival,”3 Wojciech Michniewski3 (cond.), Polish Radio Symphony Orchestra4, Łukasz Borowicz4 (cond.).
 Warner Classics 01902 9 58832 2 5 (1 CD) (http://www.warnerclassics.com/).